 These curious concoctions are the common lingo of jamu sellers.
 Like a mobile pharmacy, Mbok Jamu will hear one’s health complaints from a spectrum of common illnesses—a sore joint, bloating, fatigue, or a feverish feel—before offering the herbal mix that will restore the body fit in no time.

 As a practice, jamu gendong (jamu-selling from a toted bamboo basket) is integrally Indonesian and unique to us, so one might wonder how come there are fewer jamu sellers in our neighbourhoods over the years?

 For the small number of jamu ladies left, their days depend on the clientele’s array of malaise.
 However, the scare of the pandemic has reported an increase of jamu consumption among Indonesians, an impact that has remarkably affected micro and SME producers in the industry now, after a few years of the consumption’s gradual decline.

 As an increasing number of Indonesian youths are putting their faith back into the health benefits of indigenous spices and plants, it’s a testament of local wisdom re-emerging and once again favourable amidst the colossal advances of medicine.
-Not to pin one against the other, but there’s a humility to gain from the humouring perspective: the thought that Mbok Jamu casually walk our streets with a pearl of wisdom in them to sell herbal elixirs for IDR 5,000 a cup.
+Not to pin one against the other, but there’s a humility to gain from the humouring perspective: the thought that Mbok Jamu casually walk our streets carrying a pearl of wisdom with them to sell herbal elixirs for IDR 5,000 a cup.